Walter E. Ellis: Death

 After his conviction, Ellis was transferred to serve his sentence at the South Dakota State Penitentiary in Sioux Falls, South Dakota, following an agreement between the two states.
-Shortly after his arrival in prison, his health began to deteriorate, because of which Ellis was transferred to a prison hospital, where he was diagnosed with diabetes.
-On December 1, 2013, Ellis passed away due to complications from his diabetes, aged 53.
+Shortly after his arrival in prison, his health began to deteriorate, and he was transferred to a prison hospital, where he was diagnosed with diabetes.
+On December 1, 2013, Ellis died due to complications from his diabetes, aged 53.